antrea-io/antrea/docs/support-bundle-guide.md

         role: vms
     namespace: vm-ns # namespace is mandatory when collecting support bundle from external Nodes.
   fileServer:
-    url: yourtestdomain.com:22/root/test # Scheme sftp can be omitted
+    url: yourtestdomain.com:22/root/test # Scheme sftp can be omitted.
+The url of "$controlplane_node_ip:30010/upload" is used if deployed with sftp-deployment.yml.
   authentication:
     authType: "BasicAuthentication"
     authSecret: